arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started-with-rs485/content.md

 The Sender Opta™ will await user input from `1` to `4` via Arduino IDE Serial Monitor.
 Each number represents the relay to trigger and its corresponding status LED.

-The Receiver Opta™ will intercept incoming Bytes and decode them to take proper action.
-It will update the relay state and the status LED accordingly, given its present condition.
+The Receiver Opta™ will intercept incoming data and decode them.
+The decoded data will be used to update the relay state and the status LED accordingly, given its present condition.
+It has a defensive logic to process out of range inputs and trigger corresponding relay and status LED target.

 For instance, if it receives `2` from Sender while the Receiver has a second relay closed with a lit second status LED, the Receiver will open the relay and turn off the second status LED as a deactivation indication.
 The process is vice-versa and applies to the rest of the relays with their respective status LEDs.